Zionsville Indiana

 Things to Do in Zionsville, Indiana

 Zionsville is known for its brick-paved Main Street, but the town extends well beyond the Village.
-Across Zionsville, you’ll find paved trails, nature areas, farm experiences, local history, casual dining, sweets, sports facilities, spas, and seasonal events.
+Across Zionsville, you’ll find paved trails, nature areas, casual dining, farm experiences, sports facilities, and more.
+This guide covers fun things to do across Zionsville, from the historic Village district to areas outside Main Street.

 Hours, reservations, and public access can change, especially for farms, cultural sites, sports facilities, and seasonal programs.
 Check each business or organization’s website before making plans.